Book Characters – Their Origins and Inspirations

 “I was still looking at them, and also at intervals examining the teachers–none of whom precisely pleased me; for the stout one was a little coarse, the dark one not a little fierce, the foreigner harsh and grotesque, and Miss Miller, poor thing! looked purple, weather-beaten, and over-worked”

-The school has 80 pupils ranging from very young girls to young women.
+The school has 80 pupils on roll ranging from very young girls to young women.
 All are wearing the same clothes..

 The young woman Jane had met on the first evening finally appears..